-This week, it's the return of Mad Men, the death of Party Down, the birth of Pillars of the Earth, and the middle parts of True Blood, and The Thick Of It.
+This week, the death of Party Down, the birth of Pillars of the Earth, and the middle parts of True Blood, and The Thick Of It.

 Pillars of the Earth: "Anarchy/Master Builder"